lucaong/lucaongaro.eu/source/blog/2017-11-13-on-software-engineering-and-trade-offs.html.markdown

 ## Conclusions

-In conclusion, the software development universe is full of polarizing dichotomies, and engineers often have strong opinions: Functional Programming versus Object Orientation, client-side versus server-side rendering, performance versus maintainability, and so on.
+In conclusion, the software development universe is full of polarizing dichotomies, and engineers often have strong opinions: functional programming versus object orientation, client-side versus server-side rendering, performance versus maintainability, and so on.
 Experience should teach us that in each of those dichotomies lies a trade-off, as well as different boundaries of applicability.
 Reflecting on costs and benefits helps us keeping a flexible mind